 - i.
-Reviewing the Group's risk management framework; - ii.
+Reviewing Group's risk management framework; - ii.
 Ensuring the effectiveness of the risk management framework and the internal control system; and - iii.
 Compliance with legislative and regulatory obligations, including capital and insolvency requirements.

-The Group has a Risk & Compliance function responsible for the development of its risk management framework, policies and standards.
+The Group has a Risk & Compliance function, led by its Chief Risk Officer, that is responsible for the development of its risk management framework, policies and standards.
 The application of the risk management framework across the Group provides reasonable assurance that key risks are adequately managed.
 The risk management framework is regularly reviewed so it remains appropriate and effective.
-The Group has outsourced its internal audit function which reviews aspects of the risk management framework across business units.
+The Group has outsourced its internal audit function which reviews aspects of the risk management framework across the Group's business units.

 The risk management framework is outlined in the Risk Management Strategy (RMS).
 The RMS addresses the Group's approach to managing its risks.
-The RMS includes a statement of intent, risk objectives, risk appetite, description of material risks, clearly defined Board and management roles and responsibilities and the key processes to identify, assess, monitor, report on and mitigate material risks.
+The RMS includes a statement of intent, risk objectives, description of material risks, clearly defined Board and management roles and responsibilities and the key processes to identify, assess, monitor, report on and mitigate material risks.